-The Ahmanson Pediatric Center's Neonatal Intensive Care Unit at Cedars-Sinai is a 45-bed, state-of-the-art facility designed to address the needs of critically ill babies, premature newborns or infants requiring close observation.
+The Cedars-Sinai Neonatal Intensive Care Unit (NICU) is a 45-bed, state-of-the-art facility designed to address the needs of critically ill babies, premature newborns or infants requiring close observation.
 It is a designated California Children's Services Regional Neonatal Intensive Care Unit.

-Because the Cedars-Sinai Neonatal Intensive Care Unit is a Level 3C provider of newborn services, babies never need to be transported out of the medical center for a higher level of care.
+Because the Cedars-Sinai Neonatal Intensive Care Unit is a Level 3C provider of newborn services, babies born at Cedars-Sinai never need to be transported out of the medical center for a higher level of care.
 The NICU also treats babies delivered elsewhere and transferred to Cedars-Sinai for care.
 Between those born inside and outside Cedars-Sinai, approximately 750 babies are cared for in the NICU each year.

 Infants in the NICU have 24-hour-a-day, seven-day-a-week access to in-house neonatologists.
 All Cedars-Sinai neonatologists are board-certified specialists who have met the requirements of education, training and experience to care for California Children's Services patients.
 The unit provides access to consultants, surgeons and support services that allow treatment across the full range of neonatal problems.
 It provides four levels of care including:

 - Continuing care